udtmanny/SecureCRT/README.md

 # SecureCRT

-This git is to share my SecureCRT scripts I use daily.
+This repository was created to share my SecureCRT scripts I use to make my life easier.